“The Wettest Block in The World” - Exploring Kansas City’s Notorious Past at 9th & State Line

 Under Pendergast's rule, the block flourished.
 It became a hub of vice, not only for alcohol but also for gambling, prostitution, and other illicit activities.
 The police turned a blind eye to the goings-on, as they were on Pendergast's payroll, ensuring that the block continued to thrive without interference.

-1907: Kansas City Times article about the police turning a blind eye to illegal activities at 9th & State.
+1907: Kansas City Times article about the police turning a blind eye to illegal activities at 9th & State Line.

 Speakeasies, Gambling Dens, and High-Profile Criminals